In this tutorial, I will explain how to create an object with polygon modeling using 3dsMax.

 [Taper] is a modifier that sharpens the geometry.

-Edit the parameters to create a shape you like.
+Edit the parameters to create a shape you want.

-Place the legs at appropriate positions, and use [Create Array].
+Place the legs at an appropriate position, and use [Create Array].

 The last step is to adjust the sizes of each part.

-You have learned the basics of modelling now.
+You have learned a few of the basics for modeling using 3dsmax.

-I hope this tutorial is useful for you and your future modelling.
+I hope this tutorial is useful for you and your future modeling.

-This is the last article in this series for modelling beginners.
+This is the last tutorial in this series for modeling for beginners.